The generating function of planar Eulerian orientations

 {\bf Remark.} In Section~\ref{sec:bij} {we will prove} that $2\Ggf(t)$ {also has} an interpretation {in} terms of 3-coloured maps: it counts (by faces) properly 3-coloured quadrangulations having no bicolored face.
 Equivalently, it counts Eulerian orientations of quartic maps with no \emm alternating vertex, (a vertex where the order of the edges would be in/out/in/out).
 This is the special case $\alpha=\beta$ of a two matrix model studied in~\cite{kazakov-zinn-justin}, where the point $\alpha=\beta=1/(4\pi)$ is indeed identified as critical.

 {\bf Outline of the paper.} In Section~\ref{sec:def} we begin with basic definitions on maps, orientations, and generating functions.
 We also discuss various models related to quartic Eulerian orientations.
 In Section~\ref{sec:func4} we write a system of functional equations that defines the \gf\ of quartic Eulerian orientations.
 We solve it in Section~\ref{sec:sol4}, using a guess-and-check approach.
-Then comes a bijective \emm intermezzo, in Section~\ref{sec:bij}, where we generalise to Eulerian orientations the bijection between (Eulerian) maps and certain trees called \emm mobiles, designed by Bouttier, Di Francesco and Guitter~\cite{bouttier-mobiles}.
-Our construction implies that general Eulerian orientations with $n$ edges are in one-to-two correspondence with {certain restricted} quartic Eulerian orientations with $n$ vertices.
+Then comes a bijective \emm intermezzo, in Section~\ref{sec:bij}, where we describe a bijection of Ambj\o rn and Budd~\cite{ambjorn-budd}.
+A specialization of this bijection implies that general Eulerian orientations with $n$ edges are in one-to-two correspondence with {certain restricted} quartic Eulerian orientations with $n$ vertices.
 In Section~\ref{sec:func-gen} we give a system of equations for these orientations, which we solve in Section~\ref{sec:sol-gen}.
 In Section~\ref{sec:asympt} we briefly discuss the nature of our \gfs\ and their singular behaviour, thus proving the asymptotic statements in Theorems~\ref{thm:4} and~\ref{thm:gen}.
 Section~\ref{sec:final} finally raises some open problems.